Jakub-Mikolajczyk-pl/WishList-Compare/README.md

 # WishList-Compare
-Compares books wishlist from json links to the csv file of Your wishlist downloaded from goodreads
+Compares books wishlist, from json links to the csv file of Your wishlist downloaded from goodreads